baselfno/Data-EDA-ETL/README.md

-# Data-EDA-ETL — Notebook Analysis
+# Data-EDA-ETL

-Quick guide to run the exploratory data analysis notebook only.
+This guide covers running the notebook specifically, or the entire code pipeline in general.

 ---